New to The Street Announces its Five Business Guest Interviews on Episode #410, Airing on Bloomberg TV as a Sponsored Program, Saturday, November 26, 2022, at 6:30 PM ET

 Since 1987, VRM BioLogik has developed and implemented technological advances globally that catalyze natural reactions, aiding in soil restoration, resolving environmental emergencies, and cleaning through attaining and sustaining ecosystem balance.
 VRM's agricultural product range works to enhance crop yield while restoring the nutrients in soils naturally.
 Its cleaner product range naturally removes residues from surfaces that harbor viruses and pathogens.
 The environmental management product range works to address and amend difficult environmental circumstances, including balancing wastewater, control of odor and organics digestion during emergency spills, and eliminating odors.
 VRM's livestock product range is a probiotic approach to environmental management in intensive growing situations - https://www.vrm.science/.

-Tocvan Ventures Corp. ("Tocvan”) is a publicly traded company on the OTC Markets (OTC: TCVNF), Canadian Securities Exchange (CSE: TOC), and Frankfurt Stock Exchange (FSE: TV3).
+Tocvan Ventures Corp. ("Tocvan") is a publicly traded company on the OTC Markets TCVNF, Canadian Securities Exchange TOC, and Frankfurt Stock Exchange TV.
 The Company is an early-stage natural resource company engaged in acquiring, exploring, and, if warranted, developing mineral properties.
 Tocvan is a well-structured exploration development company created to take advantage of the prolonged downturn in the junior mining exploration sector.
 By identifying and negotiating interest in opportunities, the Company's management feels they can build upon previous success.
 Tocvan has approximately 37 million shares outstanding and is earning 100% into two exciting opportunities in Sonora, Mexico: the Pilar Gold-Silver project and the El Picacho Gold-Silver project.
 Management feels both projects represent a tremendous opportunity to create shareholder value - https://tocvan.com/.

 About Apotheosis Investments Global, Inc. ($OSIS) ("OSIS"):